 Q: What else can cord blood help treat?

 A: In the past decade or so, the scientific community has started to look at cord blood cells for treating things outside of transplants.
-Clinical trials have looked at the use of blood and autism.
+Clinical trials have looked at the use of blood in cerebral palsy and autism.
 It’s really exciting to see the scientific community studying if we can take these cells that are readily available to every person for everyone, get a cord, and see if we can use them to benefit people with other types of challenges in the neurologic space, not just in the blood and immune space.

 Q: Is there anything else you would like to add about cord blood banking?